 Abnormal pap smears are generally evaluated with a specialized examination called colposcopy.
 A magnifying microscope is positioned to see the fine details of the cervix, and the tissue is stained using a dilute form of vinegar.
 Abnormal appearing cells are sampled with a biopsy, and often several biopsies of different areas of the cervix are taken.
-Dr. Holley uses local anesthetic for most biopsy procedures to minimize your discomfort during the procedure.
+Dr. Holley and Teresa use local anesthetic for most biopsy procedures to minimize your discomfort during the procedure.

 The biopsy may reveal just inflammatory changes, no cancer cells at all.
 This can be caused by a transient vaginal infection, use of tampons, or the presence of an IUD.
 Generally no treatment is needed aside from a general antibiotic if active infection is found.

 Often the biopsy shows Mild Dysplasia, precancerous cells that are usually caused by HPV human papilloma virus.
 Most of the time, mild dysplasia resolves on its own as your immune system controls the expression of the virus.
 A period of observation with frequent pap smears and microscopic examinations may be all that is needed.